-A high level assessment of IWM opportunities and challenges is attached at Appendix D. The Barwon Water 'Design Sprint' template considers Moriac specific implications associated with the key challenges of population growth, climate change impacts and water scarcity in the region.
+The resulting background technical document 'Moriac Integrated Water Management Plan - Design Sprint' was completed in 2023 with Barwon Water and is a high level assessment of Moriac's IWM opportunities and challenges.
+The 'Design Sprint' template considers Moriac specific implications associated with the key challenges of population growth, climate change impacts and water scarcity in the region.